Terminal.skills

 blender-scripting

-Write and run Blender Python scripts for 3D automation.
-Use when the user wants to automate Blender tasks, run headless scripts, manipulate scenes, batch process .blend files, import/export 3D models, manage objects, or script Blender from the command line using the bpy API.
+Write and run Blender Python scripts for 3D automation and procedural modeling.
+Use when the user wants to automate Blender tasks, create 3D models from code, run headless scripts, manipulate scenes, batch process .blend files, build geometry with bmesh, apply modifiers, generate procedural shapes, or import/export 3D models using the bpy API.

 Works with:claude-codeopenai-codexgemini-clicursor